exposit/dw-playbooks/_posts/adrianthoen/2018-01-14-the-spellslinger.md

 source: google+
 source-url: https://plus.google.com/+AdrianThoen

-description: ""The Spellslinger is a playbook for Dungeon World.
-It's a combination of fast and deadly wand combat, and wild west lone gunman antics.""
+description: '"The Spellslinger is a playbook for Dungeon World.
+It's a combination of fast and deadly wand combat, and wild west lone gunman antics."'

 categories:
 - magic-user